The Unsuspected: Plot

 Victor records a quarrel between Althea and Oliver and kindly encourages Oliver to leave.
 He confesses to Althea that he killed Roslyn because she had discovered his misuse of Matilda's estate.
 Then he shoots Althea dead.
 With Matilda and Steven as witnesses, Victor uses the recordings to frame Oliver and sets the police on him.
 The alcohol-impaired Oliver dies in a car crash when the brakes Victor had sabotaged fail.

 Jane brings Steve and Matilda together.
 He explains that he had known Roslyn all his life, and expected to marry her, but for being called away to war.
 Matilda dismisses his warnings about Victor.

 Victor prepares to kill Matilda, pretending to need her help writing down lines for his radio show.
 The dramatic lines, now written in longhand by her, are actually text that he can use as her suicide note.
 He summons Press.
 Steven finds the recording that Victor used to frame Oliver and calls Donovan to tell him, but hangs up when Victor opens the door after leaving a brief coded message.
 Victor destroys the record.
 Press knocks Steve out and stuffs him into a trunk, then careens away in his pickup to dispose of it.

 Victor gives Matilda drugged wine.
 She regains consciousness, sees the note and the open bottle of pills Victor has strewn over it, but cannot make it past the door.
 Donovan and others arrive, thanks to the interrupted call from Steve, and revive her.
 They track Press to the yard of a trash incinerator where he has dumped the trunk, which is perilously close to being dumped into the fire pit.
 Donovan stops the incinerator employee just before the trunk is destroyed.

 Victor introduces his broadcast as usual but is thrown off when Donovan enters the control booth and police surround the auditorium.
 Matilda and a badly bruised Steven are ushered into the audience.
-Victor confesses to the murders on air, ending with: "I am The Unsuspected, your genial host, Victor Grandison."
+Victor confesses to the murders on air, ending with: "Would you like to know who The Unsuspected really is?
+It is I. I am The Unsuspected, your genial host, Victor Grandison.
+Good night."

-The last scene is a long shot of Victor and two policemen, silhouetted against moonlit pavement, walking toward the yawning gates of a prison.